uiuc-hpc/Recorder/README.md

 Change Log
 ----------
+**Recorder 2.1.1** June 28, 2020
+1. Use uthash library to replace the original hash map implementation
+2. Remove zlib support

 **Recorder 2.1** May 15, 2020
 1. Dump a VERSION file for the reader script to decide the trace format.
 2. Include the return value in each record.